What are panic attacks?

 - Pins and needles

-You will begin by learning about anxiety and panic attacks, why we have them and their effect on our mind and bodies.
-This knowledge will place you in the strongest position from which to resolve your symptoms.
+You will start to learn about panic attacks, anxiety, and start to understand why we have them, and the effect they have on our mind and body.
+This understanding will place you in the strongest position to resolve your symptoms.

-In preparation for step 5 your Therapist with teach you effective strategies to reduce your anxiety to a more manageable level.
+In order to prepare for step five your therapist will help you to reduce your anxiety to a more manageable level by teaching you effective strategies to use.

 You will then work with your Therapist to build up your self-esteem and confidence to speed your recovery and protect you against future relapse of symptoms.